slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The true sign of intelligence is not knowledge but imagination." (...)
 "The measure of intelligence is the ability to change."
 -- Albert Einstein*

-> *"The difference between sounding smart and being smart is «I don’t know»."
--- Naval Ravikant*

 > *"Intelligence is like a river: the deeper it is, the less noise it makes."
 -- Milwaukee Journal Sentinel*